unreasonablyEffective42/microLisp/README.md

 - `microlisp -i ./examples/examples.mu`
     - \>\>\>(fibs 1000)
     - \>\>\>(factorial 10000)
+- There is a fractal generator in `mandelbrot.mu`
+- And I am currently working on a physics simulator in physics.mu

 The flags to pass are:
 - i: interactive mode(repl). (best for multi-line copy/paste inputs)